 THE CARRY-ON BAG

 Have a small carry-on bag (which you have previously prepared) with your items such as passport, chargers, adapter, toothpaste/brush, spare set of clothes, and fresh lingerie / underwear, reading material be it a book or kindle, something to entertain you for the flight and one set of paper documents.
-Do this for each member travelling with you in your family.
+Do this for each member traveling with you in your family.
 Here are some more travel tips for traveling with children.

 This will be very useful is the worst should happen and your luggage gets delayed at the destination.
 Or worse still, if your flight is delayed.
-I had a 48 hour delay once.
+I had a 48-hour delay once.
 Trust me, you don’t want that without a fresh set of undies and a clean set of clothes. also useful if a child becomes ill.

-Mini medical pack with any medication you need (use ziplock plastic bags and make sure you have small ml size).
+Mini-medical pack with any medication you need (use ziplock plastic bags and make sure you have small ml size).